 The Wounded Deer, 1946 by Frida Kahlo.

-Anima helps you to identify how damaging a traumatic event was for you personally.
+Anima helps you to identify how damaging a stressful event was for you personally.
 It helps you to measure your nervous system activation and define whether you are safe from developing any major mental health disorder, such as depression, anxiety disorder, or post-traumatic stress disorder.

 During a traumatic event, your brain is on high alert and in survival mode.
 It focuses on the present rather than the future; this is called “the now.”
 In this state of hypervigilance, your body and mind are focused on staying alive at all costs.
 You’re not thinking about tomorrow or next week; you’re only thinking about how to get out of danger right now—and how much it hurts!
 When the threat is over, however, you may feel completely different: numb and disconnected from what just happened.